developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

 **Define -** Used when referring to the definition in the OEMConfig schema that determines what the administrator is *permitted* to do as opposed to what an admin might *elect* to do.
-For example, within a step, an admin is *permitted* to include one of every defined Managed Configuration group but in most cases would only *elect* to include only one or a few.
+For example, within a *Step*, an admin is *permitted* to include one of every defined *Managed Configuration Group* but in most cases would only *elect* to include only one or a few.

 **Include -** Used when referring to a decision by an administrator to *elect* to perform some Action or configuration as opposed to what the administrator is *permitted* to do, but may or may not *elect* to do.
 For example, an admin would be *permitted* to include one of everything, but likely would *elect* to include only one or a few.